 Many professional societies recommend carrier screening for individuals considering building a family, but testing is always optional.
 Approximately half of individuals who undergo expanded carrier screening are found to be a carrier of at least one genetic condition, and about 1 in 22 reproductive partners are found to be carriers of the same condition.
 Testing before pregnancy will enable couples to make informed decisions when planning their family and/or allow for early diagnosis and care for their children.

 Some conditions are more common in certain ethnic groups, but anyone can be a carrier.
 Therefore, The Fertility Center (TFC) offers universal carrier screening to all of our patients prior to pregnancy.
 No carrier screen test can detect every carrier of every genetic condition.
 The conditions screened for typically have early onset, affect quality or length of life, require early or lifelong management, or may have no treatment.
-We typically use Sema4 laboratory’s carrier screening test.
-More information about the conditions tested and other resources can be found here or by texting “ECS” to 888-111.

 If you have a family history of a specific genetic condition, you should meet with a genetic counselor prior to having carrier screening.
 This will ensure that your carrier screening test includes the specific mutation associated with the genetic disease in your family and provide you with personalized information.